Altinn/altinn-studio/gitea/README.md

 ## Updating configuration

-Ensure that our custom configuration is up to date by comparing it with the [app.example.ini](https://github.com/go-gitea/gitea/blob/release/v{VERSION}/custom/conf/app.example.ini) provided by Gitea.
+Ensure that our custom configuration is up to date by comparing it with the app.example.ini file provided by Gitea (see: https://github.com/go-gitea/gitea/blob/release/v{VERSION}/custom/conf/app.example.ini).

 ## Updating templates

-Ensure that our custom templates are up to date by comparing them with the [templates](https://github.com/go-gitea/gitea/tree/release/v{VERSION}/templates) from Gitea.
+Ensure that our custom templates are up to date by comparing them with the templates from Gitea (see: https://github.com/go-gitea/gitea/tree/release/v{VERSION}/templates).

 ## Updating locales